 Knox is a leader in promoting top-notch undergraduate research.
 In fact, more than 90% of all Knox students complete an independent research or creative project by the time they graduate.
 All physics faculty at Knox are engaged in on-going research projects.
 Knox students are deeply involved in the projects, carrying out independent investigations, designing software and apparatus, acquiring and interpreting data, presenting their results, and even co-authoring peer reviewed journal articles.

 Interdisciplinary projects are popular at Knox.
 The Mössbauer laboratory in the physics department investigates structure-function relationships in iron-containing proteins, important functional components of every living cell.
 Similarly, the liquid crystal lab investigates surface ordering and phase transitions using laser spectroscopy.
 The magnetic susceptibililty lab studies magnetic interactions between metal ions in organo-metallic compounds.

-Many students' projects are supported by an unusually rich array of Knox College funding programs that together provide students more than $200,000 each year in support of their work.
+Many students' projects are supported by an unusually rich array of Knox College funding programs that together provide students more than $250,000 each year in support of their work.
 These sources include: Richter Memorial Scholars Program, Ford Foundation Research Fellows Program, Ronald E. McNair Fellows Program, Robert Mariner Research Award, Donald Benedict Student Research Fund Award, and departmentally supported independent studies.
 In addition, special fellowships awarded to Knox through national competitions and through the research grants of Knox faculty make Knox a leader in promoting undergraduate research.
 Examples of some recent student research projects include:

 Outstanding students may elect to undertake College Honors in their senior year, carrying out an advanced research project presented and defended to a faculty committee that includes a distinguished outside examiner.
 Examples of recent Honors projects include: